wlvyr/Wlvyr.Common/Wlvyr.Common.DI.SimpleInjector/README.md

 container.RegisterRepository<ISomRepository2, SomeRepository2>();
 ```

-SomeRepository and SomeRepository2 expect an IDatabaseExecutor as their constructor parameter.
-Additionally, the extension method only works for repository constructors that have a single parameter of type IDatabaseExecutor.
+SomeRepository and SomeRepository2 expect an IDatabaseExecutor as a constructor parameter.
+Additionally, the extension method works only for repository constructors that have a single parameter of type IDatabaseExecutor.

 ### SimpleInjectorBootstrapFactory